parker-group/SDEtool/README.md

 This R-based tool was created to provide a fully **open-source**, **script-based**, and **reproducible** alternative tailored for R users.
 It integrates smoothly into analytical workflows, supports **weighted points**, **custom grouping**, and offers flexible control over ellipse generation — making it especially suitable for transparent and research-grade spatial analyses.

-I developed this tool after encountering limitations with plugin-based approaches and needing a workflow that could be easily validated, customized, and shared in R.
+I developed this tool after encountering limitations with plugin-based approaches and needing a workflow that could be easily validated, customized, and shared in R. Feel free to fork or adapt!

 ---

-🧪 Created for internal spatial analysis.
-Feel free to fork or adapt!